yash-0211/Self-quantified-app/README.md

 flask_login is helps tracking the login id of the user. flask_sqlalchemy is used to connect to the database.

-Please install the following python packages before running the app: flask flask_sqlalchemy flask_login matplotlib matplotlib.ticker matplotlib.dates
+Please install the python packages from requirements.txt file before running the app:
 Run the app.py file to run the Quantified self application.